-In some cases, the benefits of filing bankruptcy may be clear.
-Filing bankruptcy is the best way to eliminate debts and protect your property in some situations.
-In other cases, filing bankruptcy is the best way to stop further debt problems.
+In some cases, the benefits of filing for bankruptcy may be clear.
+Filing for bankruptcy is the best way to eliminate debts and protect your property in some situations.
+In other cases, filing for bankruptcy is the best way to stop further debt problems.

 - You have no money left over at the end of each pay period to repay debts after paying for your necessary living expenses.

 - Using credit cards to pay for necessary living expenses, such as food, utility bills, and fuel.

 - You have been diagnosed with a disabling condition.

 - You are facing wage garnishment, foreclosure, tax levies, or repossession.

 - A creditor files a debt collection lawsuit or is about to file a debt collection lawsuit.

 - You are using retirement savings to pay living expenses and debts.

 - You are considering using an equity line or borrowing money against your home to repay debts.